What is necessary to change a person is to change his awareness of himself – Abraham Maslow

 Countless research and studies have shown that by engaging in activity that allows you to “quiet your mind” and be at the moment, it can tremendously benefit your body and mind ignite your inner spirit.

 For some (like myself), sometimes I do have a hard time sitting still and meditating.
-When this happens, I choose instead to engage in an activity that I am able to enjoy being in the present.
+When this happens, I choose instead to engage in an activity that I can enjoy being in the present.
 This could take the form of yoga, going for a walk, organizing my workspace.
 Find what works for you to quiet your mind chatter in a healthy, natural way.

 2. Check in with your Inner GPS